 - A multidisciplinary basic or nonclinical research component to investigate the mechanisms of drug disposition and response in pregnancy

 Current OPRC research topics include studies of the efficacy, pharmacology, placental transfer, and placental biotransformation of drugs and therapeutics intended to:

 - Treat gestational diabetes and type 2 diabetes

 - Determine optimal use of selective serotonin re-uptake inhibitor antidepressants in pregnant women

 - Understand pravastatin for the prevention of preeclampsia in high-risk women

-- Quantify the impact of pregnancy on buprenorphine pharmacokinetics and pharmacodynamics
+- Quantify the effect of pregnancy on buprenorphine PK and PD

-- Alter uterine activity, such as drugs or therapeutics used to delay or prevent preterm birth
+- Alter uterine activity, such as with drugs or therapeutics used to delay or prevent preterm birth

 - Treat severe nausea and other side effects of pregnancy

 - Treat other serious conditions in pregnant women, including cancer, rejection of a transplanted organ, and high blood pressure